-You Can Fight Identity Theft
+Fight Identity Theft – Here’s How

-Never provide personal financial information, including your Social Security number, account numbers or passwords, over the phone or the Internet if you did not initiate the contact.
+- Never provide personal financial information, including your Social Security number, account numbers, or passwords, over the phone or the internet if you did not initiate the contact.

-Never click on the link provided in an e-mail you believe is fraudulent.
+- Never click on the link provided in an email you believe is fraudulent.
 It may contain a virus that can contaminate your computer.

-Do not be intimidated by an e-mail or caller who suggests dire consequences if you do not immediately provide or verify financial information.
+- Do not be intimidated by an email or caller who suggests dire consequences if you do not immediately provide or verify financial information.

-- If you believe the contact is legitimate, go to the company’s Web site by typing in the site address directly or using a page you have previously book marked, instead of a link provided in the e-mail.
+- If you believe the contact is legitimate, go to the company’s website by typing in the site address directly or using a page you have previously book marked, instead of a link provided in the email.

-If you fall victim to an attack, act immediately to protect yourself.
+- If you fall victim to an attack, act immediately to protect yourself.
 Alert your financial institution.
 Place fraud alerts on your credit files.
 Monitor your credit files and account statements closely.

 - Contact your financial institution immediately and alert it to the situation.

-- If you have disclosed sensitive information in a phishing attack, you should also contact one of the three major credit bureaus and discuss whether you need to place a fraud alert on your file, which will help prevent thieves from opening a new account in your name.
+- If you have disclosed sensitive information in a phishing attack, you should also contact one of the three major credit bureaus and discuss whether you need to place a freeze on your credit, which will help prevent thieves from opening a new account in your name.
 Here is the contact information for each bureau’s fraud division: